-Figure 5: Average detection time (left) and average error (right) as a function of the number of agents in each swarm for case 2 (5 targets and time limit 200.0).
-The continuous line is for the divide-and-conquer tactic, and the dashed line is the for the results without divide-and-conquer.
+Figure 4: Average search time (left) and average error (right) as a function of the number of agents in each swarm for case 1 (20 targets and time limit 50.0).
+The blue line is for the divide-and-conquer tactic and the red dashed line is for the result without divide-and-conquer.